Multi-partite entanglement monotones: PSEM s from polynomial invariants

 The components $\psi_{i_\1,\ldots, i_\tq}$ is the wavefunction of the state $|\psi\rangle$ in the chosen basis.
+The index $i_a$ transforms in the fundamental representation of the unitary group acting on party $A_a$.
+The conjugate wavefunction is ${\bar\psi}^{i_\1,\ldots, i_\tq}$.
+Its indices transform in the anti-fundamental representation.
+Invariants of local unitary transformations are constructed by taking, say $n_r$ copies of $\psi$ and $n_r$ copies of $\bar \psi$ and contracting the fundamental indices of $\psi$'s with the anti-fundamental indices of $\bar \psi$'s as dictated by permutation elements of $S_{n_r}$ associated with each party.
+More explicitly,

+where $\sigma_{A_a}\in S_{n_r}$ is a permutation operator acting on $n_r$ copies of party $A_a$ and so on.
+The local unitary invariant thus defined is called multi-invariant \cite{Gadde:2024taa}.
+As this function is defined as the expectation value of a unitary operator on multiple copies of the state, it can even be measured using the protocol of \cite{Ekert:2002qtj, LeiferLindenWinter2004MeasuringPolynomialInvariants}.
+In what follows below, we will sometimes label the parties as $A,B,C,\ldots$ rather than $A_1,A_2,A_3,\ldots$ to avoid clutter.
+The index for party $A$ is then denoted as $i_A$.

-Invariants of local unitary transformations are constructed by taking, say $r$ copies of $\psi$ and $r$ copies of $\bar \psi$ and contracting fundamental indices of $\psi$'s with anti-fundamental indices of $\bar \psi$'s.
-It is convenient to use a graphical notation to describe such invariants.
-Let us denote a state $\psi_{i_\1,\ldots, i_\tq}$ (its complex conjugate $\bar\psi_{i_\1,\ldots, i_\tq}$) as a white (black) $\tq$-valent vertex.
-Each edge had a label of one of the $\tq$-parties.
+It is convenient to use a graphical notation to describe multi-invariants.
+Let us denote a state $\psi_{i_A,i_B,i_C,\ldots}$ (its complex conjugate $\bar\psi_{i_A,i_B, i_C,\ldots}$) as a white (black) $\tq$-valent vertex.
+Each edge has a label of one of the $\tq$-parties.
 The edge corresponding to party $A$ is called an $A$-edge and so on.
 This notation is illustrated in figure \ref{psi-notation}.
 In the figures, we denote the edge label using a color that is not black or white.

-Using this graphical notation, it is straightforward to describe local unitary invariants.
 Whenever an index $i_A$ of a pair of $\psi$ and $\bar \psi$ is contracted, we connect the two corresponding vertex with $A$-edge and so on.
-If all the edges are contracted, the graph represents a local unitary invariant and if some edges are left unconnected then the open graph represents a tensor that transforms appropriately under local unitary transformations.
-We call the graph of $\psi$, $\bar \psi$ vertices representing a local unitary invariant a $\psi$-\emph{graph}.
+If all the edges are contracted, the graph represents a local unitary invariant and if some edges are left unconnected then the open graph represents a tensor that transforms appropriately under local unitary transformations as indicated by the uncontracted indices.
+The multi-invariant in equation \eqref{general-multi} is obtained by connecting $A$-edge of $\alpha$-th white vertex to $(\sigma_{A}\cdot \alpha)$-th black vertex for all $A$.
+In this way, a multi-invariant is given by a bi-partite, $\tq$-color-regular graph.
+We call such a graphical representation of the multi-invariant a $\psi$-\emph{graph}.
 Figure \ref{example} shows an example of a $\psi$-graph.

-Graph theoretically, it is a $\tq$-regular, $\tq$-edge-colorable, bi-partite graph for some $\tq$.
-We use the same calligraphic letter, such as $\CZ$, to denote the $\psi$-graph as well as the corresponding local unitary invariant function of $\psi$. \begin{proposition} If a $\psi$-graph $\CZ$ is isomorphic to itself after vertex parity flip then $\CZ$ is real. \end{proposition}